flyfirstmars/spring-ai-workshop/docs/exercises.md

   that feed into richer summaries.
 - Design an orchestrator/worker experiment inspired by the agent blueprint in `docs/session-02.md`.
 Decide which subtasks deserve dedicated workers, how they should exchange information, and when to hand control back to a human.
-- Prototype evaluator–optimizer loops for content you want to polish (e.g., narrated itineraries).
+- Prototype evaluator-optimizer loops for content you want to polish (e.g., narrated itineraries).
 Capture metrics so you can judge whether the quality gain outweighs additional latency/cost.

 ## Observability, Cost, and Safety